swipe-org/swipe/README.md

 Swipe is NOT

-- a replacement of ePub, supporting flow layout
+- a replacement of ePub which supports flow layout
 - a programming environment where programmers write precedural code
 - a game engine